 The ‘Andrea’ was originally scheduled to leave last Monday, but TIA, so you can forget about that flight of fancy.
 Today was whiled away at the little café in Port Mole (only €3 for a gritty coffee with powdered milk – cheap for Libreville) where Alex and I cadged the free wi-fi access that one of the shipping offices around here courteously (but no doubt unintentionally) provides.

 I think I’ll stick with my Lego Technic thank you very much, even if Duplo bricks are the ‘industry standard’.
 With my spare batteries, I can get 9 hours of juice out of this little fella (Dell Latitude X1, can’t say enough good things about it), connect to the internet in the most unexpected of places and even edit my videos (which I assure you will return one day).
-It’s been bashed around the place more than Madonna’s face when she was with Sean Penn, and it’s still going strong.
+It’s been bashed around on my adventures, but it’s still going strong.
 Not bad considering I bought it off eBay for a goat and a couple of magic beans.
 Hee hee.